phiroict/kafka-packer-terraform-aws/README.md

 A list of all the Debian AMI id's can be found at the Debian official page:
 [Debian official Amazon EC2 Images](https://wiki.debian.org/Cloud/AmazonEC2Image/)
+I am a Debian fan but there is nothing stopping you using different distros.

 ### Usage